The History of Fairview Place Historic District In Phoenix, Arizona

 Modern Day Fairview Place Before its Growing Pains

-On the west-central side of modern- day Phoenix, a thriving neighborhood serves as an anthology of the ebb and flow of the 20th century growth, trends, regulation and economics throughout the city, the state, and the nation.
+On the west-central side of modern day Phoenix, a thriving neighborhood serves as an anthology of the ebb and flow of the 20th century growth, trends, regulation and economics throughout the city, the state, and the nation.
 That history is in the neighborhood of Fairview Place.

-Growing Pains In Fairview
+Growing Pains During Fairview Place Development

 Getting Ready for a Fairview Boom